flimflam-austin/hugo-cms-test/content/quick_reads/20180927-18-09-27-kavanaugh-assault-hearing/index.md

       Ford was present.
     _key: card-3-b9e28ace-693e-4229-8ab4-f5569f782fbd
   - order: 3
+    useCheckmark: false
     body: >-
-      > **Q:** _Why is it an open hearing?_
+      > **Q:**_Why is it an open hearing?_

-      **A: **A The Senate Judiciary Committee offered Ford the option of a public hearing, a private hearing, a public staff interview, or a private staff interview.
+      **A:**A The Senate Judiciary Committee offered Ford the option of a public hearing, a private hearing, a public staff interview, or a private staff interview.
 She choose a public hearing.

       **WHY IT MATTERS: